-A Trap is a snare or other mechanical device placed in the dungeon to thwart the Heroes.
-When a Hero moves into a square containing a Trap token, or when they unsuccessfully attempt to disable the trap (see page 10), trigger the Trap and flip the token face up to reveal its effect.
+A Trap is a snare or other mechanical device placed in the area to thwart the Heroes.
+When a Hero moves into a square containing a Trap token, or when they unsuccessfully attempt to disable the trap (see page 11), trigger the Trap and flip the token face up to reveal its effect.
 Monsters do not trigger Traps.

-◆ If the token doesn't have a damage number, the Hero suffers no effect.
+◆ If the token doesn't have a damage number, the Hero suffers no effect (exception: Draw, see page 13).
 Otherwise, the Hero takes the damage indicated.
 Then remove the token from the board.
 If your hero was in the middle of his or her move, you may continue moving them normally.